mwwojcik/airline-reservation-system/readme.md

 }
 ```

-The @SpringBootTest annotation indicates an application prepared specifically for testing purposes(SpringBootApplication).
+The *@SpringBootTest* annotation indicates an application prepared specifically for testing purposes(*SpringBootApplication*).
-After loading it, SpringBoot does not try to search for other Spring Applications (that is why there are no conflicts in the definition of beans).
+After loading it, engine does not try to search for other applications (that is why there are no conflicts in the definition of beans).
-*ReservationInMemoryTestApplication* loads own configuration *@Import(ReservationInMemoryTestConfiguration.class)*.
+*ReservationInMemoryTestApplication* loads own configuration *ReservationInMemoryTestConfiguration*.
- This configuration changes the standard SpringBoot behavior.
+ This changes the standard SpringBoot behavior.
 Aspects of data access are excluded from the auto-configuration mechanism.

-Spring Factory provides ReservationRepository interface implementation, but does it differently.
+Spring Factory provides ReservationRepository interface implementation, but does it differently than in production mode.
 It creates an instance and returns an object *InMemoryReservationRepository*.
 It does not inject spring data interface (in memory hashmap database
- implementation not need it).
-There is no datasource configuration.
+ implementation doesn't need it), and there is no datasource configuration.

+ At this moment the greatest advantage of hexagonal architecture is revealed.
+The same application is constructed in a completely different way.
+It gains new
+ behavior with no code changes.